ZeyadSallam/ZeyadSallam/README.md

 📍 **Based in Cairo, Egypt**

 I'm Zeyad Sallam, a self-taught software engineer with a passion for innovation, problem-solving, and creating impactful technology.
+I've been programming since I was just 13 years old, making me a developer with years of experience building real-world solutions.
 I specialize in crafting end-to-end solutions that solve real-world challenges and bring ideas to life.

 - **🚀 Founder of [Softworks](https://softworks.studio):**
   Delivering custom software solutions tailored to elevate businesses.